ehnryx/cf_submit/README.md

 # cf-code-submit
 submit code to codeforces from command line <br />
-I was unable to find an existing thing that allowed submissions to the codeforces gym, which is why I made my own.
+I was unable to find an existing thing that allowed submissions to the codeforces gym from the command line, which is why I made my own.

 ## Uses
 Set contest or gym ID.
 Example: `cf con 844` or `cf gym 101482` <br />